Andrea-Rouchon/my-website/content/_index.md

       username: admin
       text: |

         Welcome to my personal site!
 I am Daniel Pérez-Parra, PhD student in Economics at the Université Gustave Eiffel (Érudite), supervised by Marine de Talancé and Catherine Bros.
-I was a Visiting PhD student at the University of Oxford (CSAE) in 2024, invited and supervised by Stefan Dercon.

-        My thesis examines the impact of public policies on harmful traditional norms and gender-based violence in West Africa.
+        My thesis examines the persistence of harmful cultural norms in West Africa.
 Using geospatial data and impact evaluation techniques, I analyse which policies are effective in eradicating female genital cutting, child marriage, and intimate partner violence.

-        I am currently working as a Short-Term Consultant for the Africa Gender Innovation Lab at the World Bank.
-Previously, I worked as a Research Assistant for Noam Angrist and Jorge García-Hombrados, and as a Research Consultant for What Works Hub for Global Education at the Blavatnik School of Government, University of Oxford.
+        I currently work as a Short-Term Consultant for the Africa Gender Innovation Lab at the World Bank.
+In 2024, I was a Visiting PhD Student at the University of Oxford's Centre for the Study of African Economies (CSAE), supervised by Stefan Dercon.
+Previously, I served as a Research Assistant for Noam Angrist and Jorge García-Hombrados, and as a Research Consultant for the What Works Hub for Global Education at Oxford's Blavatnik School of Government.

       button: